Predicting Electron-Pair Geometry and Molecular Shape

 1. the VSEPR geometry indicates the correct bond angles (120°), unlike the Lewis structure shown above.

 2. ALL lone pairs should always be shown even on terminal atoms within both a Lewis and VSEPR structure.
-In the case of Cl, like above, the three lone pairs are just drawn around the atom, without trying to show an angle of 109.5° since this is hard to show without being able to draw a wedge or hash.
-Even if the three lone pairs are drawn with angles of 90° it is implied that the reader will assume 109.5° just like in the case of the water molecule above.
+In the case of Cl, like above, the three lone pairs are drawn around the atom, without trying to show an angle of 109.5°.
+This angle is difficult to illustrate accurately without using wedges or hashes.
+Even if the three lone pairs are drawn with angles of 90°, it assumed to be 109.5°.
+This is similar to how angles were implied in the case of the water molecule.

 3. Finally, in the practice question above you should realize that there is more than one possible orientation for a VSEPR structure.
 We can rotate a VSEPR structure in 3D space and it will still be correct, as long as we do not change the angle between the bonds.
 A model kit or a simulation can help one see the multiple orientations one can have of a single geometry.
-This is important when we have a larger molecule with more than one central atom, we won’t be able to always rotate to a single ideal orientation for each central atom.
+This is important when we have a larger molecule with more than one central atom.
+In such cases, it won’t always be possible to rotate each central atom into a single ideal orientation.

 Take propane, CH3CH2CH3, as an example.
-We cannot have the same tetrahedral orientation for each atom, instead, we need to rotate the tetrahedral atoms in order to bring them together to make the propane structure.
-See how the blue tetrahedral carbon atoms are in a different orientation to the red one and both of these are in a different orientation to the methane (CH4) structure we drew above that is shown again to the left.
+We cannot have the same tetrahedral orientation for each atom.
+Instead, we need to rotate the tetrahedral atoms in order to bring them together to make the propane structure.
+Notice how the blue tetrahedral carbon atoms are in a different orientation to the red one.
+Additionally, both of these orientation differ from the methane (CH4) structure that was shown previously to the left.

 In order to bring multiple tetrahedral atoms together, we need to rotate and see them in different perspectives.
 All three carbons here are tetrahedral, the blue C atoms have been rotated approximately 60 degrees clockwise, while the red has been rotated 90 degrees clockwise.